truenas/middleware/docs/userguide/index.rst

 The following features have been added or changed:

+* The "Domain logons" checkbox has been added to Services → CIFS.

+* The "Encryption Mode" and "Auxiliary Parameters" fields have been removed from Directory Service → LDAP and the "Enable" checkbox has been added.

+* The "IP Server" field has been added to Services → Dynamic DNS.

 * Kernel iSCSI has replaced **istgt**.

 * Services → iSCSI → Target Global Configuration has been reduced to three configuration options used by kernel iSCSI.

-* The "Encryption Mode" and "Auxiliary Parameters" fields have been removed from Directory Service → LDAP and the "Enable" checkbox has been added.

-* The "Domain logons" checkbox has been added to Services → CIFS.

-* The "IP Server" field has been added to Services → Dynamic DNS.
+* Support for Link Layer Discovery Protocol (LLDP) has been added.
+It allows network devices to advertise their identity, capabilities, and neighbors on an Ethernet LAN.

 Known Issues
 ------------